 PET/CT Imaging Fellowship (Arizona)

-(Please review the overview description for all Advanced Radiology Fellowships at Mayo Clinic in Arizona)
+Please review the overview description for all Advanced Radiology Fellowships at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona.

-As a leader in oncology treatment in the southwest, Mayo Clinic in Scottsdale, Ariz., offers the PET/CT Imaging Fellowship Program.
-Positron emission technology (PET) is a rapidly growing imaging tool used to evaluate oncology patients, often in combination with computed tomography (CT) imaging.
+As a leader in oncology treatment in the southwest, Mayo Clinic's campus in Arizona offers the PET/CT Imaging Fellowship.
+Positron emission technology (PET) is a rapidly growing imaging tool used to evaluate patients with cancer, often in combination with computerized tomography (CT) scans.
 The one-year training program focuses on PET, PET/CT and other aspects of cross-sectional imaging.

-The one-year PET/CT Imaging Fellowship Program at Mayo Clinic in Scottsdale offers:
+The one-year PET/CT Imaging Fellowship at Mayo Clinic's campus in Arizona offers:

-- Experience in a modern hospital facility that utilizes a filmless imaging department and an electronic medical record.
+- Experience in a modern hospital facility that utilizes a filmless imaging department and an electronic medical records system

-- Close cooperative interaction with outstanding medical and surgical colleagues.
+- Close cooperative interaction with outstanding medical, surgical and pathology colleagues

-While the curriculum does not lead to board certification in nuclear medicine, it does allow you to develop expertise in PET, PET/CT, and other cross-sectional imaging techniques, which are invaluable in any subsequent academic or private-practice diagnostic radiology practice.
+While the curriculum does not lead to board certification in nuclear medicine, it does allow fellows to develop expertise in PET, PET/CT and other cross-sectional imaging techniques, which are invaluable in any subsequent academic setting or diagnostic radiology private practice.